SaminSarker05/Collegia/README.md

 # Collegia Hub

-Social media platform for college students to write posts, connect with peers, and research the news.
+<samp>Social media platform for college students to write posts, connect with peers, and research the news.
 Complete user authentication and database using Django ORM and auth.
-Search and autofill functionalities and CRUD operands with an integrated news-api for user research.
+Search and autofill functionalities and CRUD operands with an integrated news-api for user research.</samp>

 - Live at http://3.15.199.55:8000/